New York Scaffold Accident Lawyer

 Since scaffolding accidents happen often on construction sites, if you've been injured you may be eligible to pursue a workers’ compensation and/or a personal injury claim.
 If the liable party is your employer, workers’ compensation offers a base income, payment of your medical bills, and any vocational rehabilitation.
 But if workers’ compensation is not enough to cover your injuries or the liable party is not your employer, you can pursue a personal injury claim for your construction injury.

-OSHA standards require safety equipment on scaffolds.
+OSHA standards require construction workers to have proper safety equipment on scaffolds.
 Toeboards, guardrails, side brackets, base plates, mud stills, ties, and fastening pins make scaffolding less precarious.
 But if a construction company fails to maintain scaffold equipment, an accident becomes a when--not an if.